DataDog/dd-sdk-ios/docs/rum_collection/advanced_configuration.md

 {{% /tab %}}
 {{< /tabs >}}

-For more information, see the [URLSessionConfiguration.connectionProxyDictionary][8] documentation).
+For more information, see the [URLSessionConfiguration.connectionProxyDictionary][8] documentation.

 ## Further Reading